amirshamaei/MRI_ANIMATIONS/README.md

+# MRI Animations for Education

+This is a free and open access repository for animations for MRI education.
+For now I added Bloch equation simulation.
+Feel free to update it.
+Contact me: shamaie.amir@gmail.com

+## Current Animations

-# 3D Bloch Equation Animation for MRI
+### 3D Bloch Equation Simulation

 This project provides a detailed 3D visualization of the Bloch Equations, which are fundamental to understanding Magnetic Resonance Imaging (MRI).
 The animation is created using the [Manim Community](https://www.manim.community/) Python animation engine.